Kinky Gazpacho: Life, Love & Spain by Lori L. Tharps

 The Windfall by Diksha Basu

-As I mentioned when writing about Where'd You Go, Bernadette, I was in a book-buying mood at Target and was in the mood for something light and funny but also a little cerebral, and The Windfall was one of my selections that day.
+As I mentioned when writing about Where'd You Go, Bernadette, I was in a book-buying mood at Target and was looking for something light and funny but also slightly cerebral, and The Windfall was another one of my selections that day.
 I'd actually never heard of this novel before.
-But I saw that it was a book about an Indian family in Delhi written by an Indian woman, that it had two references to Crazy Rich Asians on the back cover (including a quote of approval from CRA author Kevin Kwan), and that all the Target copies were signed by Diksha Basu herself.
+But I saw that it was a book about an Indian family in Delhi written by an Indian American woman, that it had two references to Crazy Rich Asians on the back cover (including a blurb of approval from CRA author Kevin Kwan), and that all the Target copies were signed by Diksha Basu herself.
 So I bought it.

 I can't say that The Windfall is a book that I'd be quick to re-read, but I am glad that it exists and I enjoyed the vast majority of it.
 If you're interested in Indian culture (in Delhi especially), middle class rags to riches stories, family drama, or what happens when you try to be someone you're not, then read this book!